-Due to its somewhat milder nature and more subtle symptoms, cyclothymic disorder is difficult to diagnose and often misdiagnosed if it’s diagnosed at all.
-Depression is not as severe in someone suffering from cyclothymic disorder as it is in someone suffering from bipolar II disorder, for example.
+Due to its somewhat milder nature and subtle symptoms, cyclothymic disorder is difficult to diagnose and many people never get treatment because the symptoms can be difficult to recognize.
+For example, depression symptoms are not as severe in someone who suffers from cyclothymic disorder as they are in someone who has a diagnosis of bipolar II disorder, for example.

-One of the most striking differences of cyclothymic disorder in relation to the other forms of bipolar disorder is the way in which the hypomanic state manifests.
-Hypomania is indicated by an elevated mood in which the person involved is highly animated and positive.
-For someone suffering from cyclothymic disorder, these periods of hypomania also include less need for sleep.
-Someone in a hypomanic episode will sleep less and, unlike other forms of bipolar disorder, they will not feel tired.
+One of the most striking differences of cyclothymic disorder in comparison to other forms of bipolar disorder is the way in which the hypomanic state manifests.
+Hypomania is indicated by an elevated mood in which the person can become highly animated and positive or more energetic and angry.

 Managing Cyclothymic Disorder